 Putting God First

-With still 15 minutes before my next meeting, I walked over to my car and slumped into the passenger seat.
-I pulled out the pocket-sized bible I kept in the glove box and began flipping through the pages.
+With still 15 minutes before my next meeting, I walked outside to my car and slumped into the passenger seat.
+Pulling out the pocket-sized bible I kept in the glove box, I began flipping through the pages.
 My eyes fell on Psalm 94:3, “How long, Oh Lord?”
-Taking the verse entirely out of context, I looked up at the roof of my car, and pitifully cried out, “How long, Lord?”
+Taking the verse entirely out of context (by the way, I do not recommend this ;), I looked up at the roof of my car, and pitifully cried out, “How long, Lord?”
+Amazingly, He answered:

 “As long as it takes.”